June 17th 2025

 Intelligence is an interesting subject.
 I wouldn’t recommend Daniel Goleman’s book because it’s banal and repetitive, but the idea is important.
 It’s easy to grasp, should be grasped, and obvious.
 A parent with a young child uses emotional intelligence.
 I did it myself when I taught children.

-For another Footnotes I might tell the tale of Splash The Rabbit, who died in the morning, and how I sat with the child for an hour with paint, pencils, and an orange paper carrot.
-Tears to begin with, then she left with a smile.
-What happened in between was a tiny wonder.
+For another Footnotes I might tell the tale of Splash The Rabbit, who died in the morning, and how I sat with the child for an hour with paint, pencils, and paper.
+Tears to begin with, then she left with a smile saying “that’s the best art I’ve ever done.”

 You can ask Grok to build a computer game and it does so.
 It uses HTML, JavaScript, and SVG or Scalable Vector Graphics, the code which creates shapes, colours, and digital movement.